 Studying the Separate Sciences means students will cover more content and go into more detail than in GCSE Combined Science.
 The Separate Science GCSEs provide great preparation for AS and A-level, without overlapping content.
-The courses are intended to broaden the knowledge base of Science for students who have achieved at least a level 6 at Key Stage 3.
+The courses are intended to broaden the knowledge base of Science for students who have performed well in the end of Key Stage exams.